-Sun Certified Builders Co-op Ltd. took on the challenge, building one of the most energy efficient commercial buildings in the province from initial construction to ongoing energy consumption.
+Sun Certified Builders Co-op Ltd. took on the challenge, laying the foundation for one of the most energy-efficient commercial buildings in the province from initial construction to ongoing energy consumption.

 “The woodworking studio will be energy efficient, have low carbon emissions from both its operation and construction, will have optimal interior air quality and thermal comfort, have resilient exterior finishes that are recyclable, and will continue to be an example of the potential for commercial buildings in these areas for many decades.”

 — Evan Proven, Vice President of Sun Certified Builders Co.